-The Praxis II Biology: Content Knowledge exam is one of the many Praxis II tests offered.
+The Praxis Biology: Content Knowledge exam is one of the many Praxis tests offered.
 These exams are used in many states across the country as part of the certification process for becoming a teacher.
 You’ll need to consult the teacher certification board in your state to find out whether or not you will need to take it.

 How Should I Prepare for Test Day?